orcular-orga/orcuScooter/Documentation/Assembly.md

         <img width="500" src="images/Assembly/064b.png">
 </td> <td> <ul>
         <li>Put the spacer on the tip of the axle</li>
-        <li>Push the axle with the spacer through the hole in the bearing box</li>
+        <li>Push the axle with the spacer through the all the holes and both bearings in the bearing box</li>
 </table>

 <table> <tr> <td>